microsoft/DataConnectors/testframework/tests/PQSDKTestSuites.md

 ```

-Please review the documentation in [pqtest.md ](https://dev.azure.com/powerbi/Power%20Query/_git/DataConnectors?path=/PowerQuerySDKTestFramework/docs/PowerQuerySdkTools/Tools/PQTest/pqtest.md&_a=preview&version=GBmaster) in the DataConnectors repo for more information on running tests with PQTest.exe.
+Please review the [PQTest docs](https://learn.microsoft.com/power-query/powerquery-sdktools/pqtest-overview) for more information on running tests with PQTest.exe.

 ## Running query folding tests